top of page

 Between the Finite and the Infinite: Luther, Kierkegaard, and the Cinema of Surrender

 In this essay, I will trace how post-Reformation theology, existential philosophy, and quantum physics converge in 20th-century cinema to reveal a radical truth: that meaning is not inherited, but constituted—through faith, suffering, and the act of witness.
-Before the Reformation, morality in the West was inherited—virtue and vice embedded within a fixed spiritual and social order.
+The Intersection of Theology, Philosophy, and Cinema Before the Reformation, morality in the West was inherited—virtue and vice embedded within a fixed spiritual and social order.
 Martin Luther ruptured that order.
-For him, reason was inadequate to grasp divine truth.
-He ca
+For hi

 miasorensen1